PennLINC/PennLINC.github.io/docs/PMACS/pmacs.md

 Data processing pipelines, such as [fmriprep](https://fmriprep.org/en/stable/) and [qsiprep](https://qsiprep.readthedocs.io/en/latest/), can be run easily by creating singularity images on PMACS.
 Below steps use qsiprep as an example, but they can be applied to other pipelines as well.

-### Creating singularity images from dockerhub on PMACS
+### Creating singularity images from DockerHub on PMACS

 1. Log onto **bblsub**
    ```bash